About the project

 CAP-SHARE is concerned by biodiversity loss affecting Arctic ecosystems, communities, and livelihoods.

-The goal of the project is to empower young people and strengthen the relationship between scientists, policymakers, and Arctic communities when it comes to decision-making regarding the protection of biodiversity and climate change mitigation.
+CAP-SHARE aims to strengthen the relationship between scientists, policymakers, and Arctic communities when it comes to decision-making regarding the protection of biodiversity and climate change mitigation.
+We will develop a model for effective collaboration towards biodiversity preservation and climate resilience within Arctic communities, with an emphasis on youth empowerment and the recognition of indigenous and local knowledge.
+All photos by Cécile Chauvat.

 Our actions